 - Contribute ideas and/or develop activities for staff trainings that build awareness and sensitivity to the LGBTQ community.

 - Photograph LGBTQ families on-site to diversify museum’s photo library for potential use in marketing materials and museum signage

-Minimum 200 hours; 15-20 hours per week, may include nights and weekends
+Minimum 200 hours; 15-20 hours per week, may include nights and weekends (schedule is flexible)

 Internships are unpaid.
 Chicago Children's Museum’s Internship Program provides interns the opportunity to develop important work skills and gain practical experience while working on significant projects to further the Museum’s mission.